sdeigm/uni-meter/doc/input/VzLogger.md

-# Using VzLogger webserver as input source
+# Using a VzLogger webserver as the input source

 To use the VzLogger webserver as an input device, there are two options.
 First, there is a VzLogger specific input device that directly takes the VzLogger channel UUIDs in its configuration.
 This was uni-meter's first input device and is still